NWC-CUAHSI-Summer-Institute/cfe_py/README.md

 # dCFE
-dCFE is a differentiable version of CFE.
+dCFE is a differentiable version of CFE, developed as a folk of https://github.com/NWC-CUAHSI-Summer-Institute/cfe_py.
-Developed as a folk of https://github.com/NWC-CUAHSI-Summer-Institute/cfe_py Both dCFE and cfe_py is for prototyping, research, and development.
+Both dCFE and cfe_py is for prototyping, research, and development.
 The official CFE code lives here: https://github.com/NOAA-OWP/cfe/